GrandmaaCool/GrandmaaCool/README.md

 ### Stuff I do:
 I'm studying back end and front end development to become a full stack developer.
-I'm also working on an application simular to ngrok for tcp tunneling.
 I make games.
 I make music.